 Lastly, if you activate the toggle next to “Enable dual progress”, you will be able to set a “Secondary progress” value:

-This secondary progress will fill up along with the "Current progress" one, but at a different speed:
+This secondary progress will fill in along with the "Current progress" one, but at a different speed:

 You just need to make sure the "Nodes" type is selected, and then activate the toggle from the "Advanced" section: